oracle-livelabs/converged/microservices-cicd/walkthrough-jenkins-oke/walkthrough-jenkins-oke.md

    ![GitHub Desktop Push](images/github-desktop-push.png " ")

-13. The updates in the previous step commited to your [https://github.com/oracle/microservices-datadriven] repository will initiate Jenkins flow.
+13. The updates in the previous step committed to your [https://github.com/oracle/microservices-datadriven] repository will initiate Jenkins flow.

-14. To review the pipeline flow, login into Jenkins console using username `admin` and password you created in the Setup lab.
+14. To review the pipeline flow, login into the Jenkins console using the username `admin` and password you created in the Setup lab.

 15. Check Jenkins pipeline and observe Jenkins job created – review the log.